dino-/custom-udev-pa/README.md

     ACTION=="remove", ENV{DEVPATH}=="<device>", RUN+="/bin/su <user> -c '/home/<user>/bin/sound-switch.sh speakers'"
     ---

-Note: It's usually good to use a high number in the name of this file so other rules will get a crack at running first.

-There should be no need to restart the udev service but this may be necessary after any changes:
+There should be no need to restart the udev service but a rules reload may be necessary after any changes:

     # udevadm control --reload-rules

-I had notes showing `# udevadm trigger` too after the `control --reload-rules` but I'm not sure this was useful

 Once you have added or made changes to the `.rules` file, test to see if your script would be run